 One day she brought me a bundle of fresh Epazote and and told me how it was used in Oaxaca to cook black beans.
 Super excited, as this herb was new to me, I almost immediately made them.

-And I’ve been making her version of Mexican Black Beans from scratch ever since.
+And I’ve been making her Mexican Black Beans recipe ever since.

 What is Epazote?